chen-ustc/chen-ustc.github.io/about/index.md

 # Me

 I’m a student with broad interests.
 I wrote this paragraph in English since I think it’s not proper to destroy the origin style built by Mr liu.
-I didn’t take advantage of English actually.
+I am not on top of English actually.
 However, maybe this gonna be a chance to improve my skills.
 I will push posts in English sometimes as practices.
 Let’s struggle forward together.

 # This Site